noureddin/recite/README.md

 <p></p>

-These are not changeable from the UI, only from the URL parameters; they are too advanced and/or too specific for almost all users.
+These are not changeable from the UI, only from the URL parameters; they are experimental features, too advanced, and/or too specific for almost all users.

 - `qariurl=`: provide the url of your preferred audio recitation server, even a locally hosted one (e.g., `http://0.0.0.0:6236`, but NOT&nbsp;`file:///`).
 Makes the Qari selector empty.
 But changing the Qari selector overrides this.
 The given URL must be a full URL where ayat audio files can be found; e.g., one can append `/001001.mp3` to the given URL and find the first ayah of the first sura.

+- `hc`, or `highcontrast`: when enabled with the dark mode, it improves the contrast of most colors, including the tajweed colors.

+- `cn`: at the end of a recitation, it appends a "phrase" from the next ayah if it's in the same sura.

-- `dt` or `disableteacher`: to remove teacher mode selector from the UI.
+- `dt`, or `disableteacher`: to remove teacher mode selector from the UI.
 The Teacher mode can still be set from the URL params.
 Useful to force a specific value for the option (e.g. no-teacher) in an embedding web app for example.

     **Warning:** It's still changeable from the JavaScript console; I couldn't disable this yet.

-- `dq` or `disablequizmode`: to remove quiz mode selector from the UI.
+- `dq`, or `disablequizmode`: to remove quiz mode selector from the UI.
 The quiz mode can still be specified from the URL params.
 Useful to force a specific mode (e.g. Imlaai) in an embedding web app for example.

     **Warning:** It's still changeable from the JavaScript console; I couldn't disable this yet.